 Most traffic violations carry a payable fine amount.
-This is a fine established by the Court that may be paid by someone who wishes to pay his or her ticket before the court date rather than appear in Court.
+This is a fine established by the State of Colorado that may be paid by someone who wishes to pay his or her ticket before the court date rather than appear in Court.
 If your violation is payable, the Officer will have circled or written in a fine amount and checked the box marked Payable Summons.

 Certain violations carry a MANDATORY minimum fine established by City Council that cannot be reduced or suspended.
 Even though the points may be reduced on the original charge through a plea agreement with the City Prosecutor, the fine cannot be changed by the Court.